Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 After working there for about two years, he transitioned to 4Rivers Equipment, a company Rogelio says is continually investing in its employees by providing paid electrical engine-specific technology education.
 While at UTI, Rogelio had a goal to get a normal mechanic job, but he says his current role is a lot better than what he had planned.

 “I get benefits, I get a 401(k), I get insurance — I get everything,” Rogelio says.
 “For me, coming out of UTI, I was actually scared to fail, and that's what probably helped me get to where I am right now.
-Anybody that's coming out of UTI, go work somewhere where they're going to give you continuing education.”
+Anybody that's coming out of UTI, go work somewhere where they're going to give you continuing education.”6

 While Rogelio says he enjoys diagnosing and doing electrical work for the vast array of diesel equipment he has been able to master, one of the most rewarding parts of his job is connecting with clients and providing them with reliable diesel solutions.
-4Rivers Equipment is also a John Deere dealership.
-While Rogelio works on all types of diesel equipment that need maintenance, it's his job to also provide recommendations for John Deere equipment that will work for his clients.

 “My career goals are to expand the John Deere equipment in my area and make my area as big as possible,” Rogelio says.
 “The better service I give the customer, the happier they are.
 The happier they are, the more they'll want John Deere equipment.”

 Rogelio continues, “I'm not just a technician at this point.
 I'm my own service writer and kind of a salesperson because I promote John Deere equipment.
 It's a lot of jobs in one.
-I do a lot for just a technician.”1
+I do a lot for just a technician.”

 Rogelio says he could see himself being a manager in several years, but he doesn't know how he'd be able to let go of the field, the service truck and the excitement of “being out here.”
+There are a lot of potential diesel career opportunities as he gains experience.

-One of the favorite parts of his job is the pressure.
+One of the favorite parts of his current job is the pressure.
 “The adrenaline of $10,000 an hour that a client is losing – it's basically all on me,” Rogelio says.
 “That's when the adrenaline kicks in, and that's when I basically kick into overdrive and get stuff done.
 It feels good when someone is stressed out because they're losing money, and you go over there and basically save the day.
 That's the highlight of my job.”

 Rogelio says he might work up to 120 hours every 2 weeks, but he enjoys scheduling his own day and prioritizing his workload.
 One of his first major rewards since he began his career was the purchase of his first new truck.
 But he has much loftier ambitions in mind for the future.